ofbennett/Improved_Boids/README.md

   --size SIZE, -s SIZE

                         Number of boids in the swarm.
 Default is 50.
+Max is 200.

   --middle_attraction MIDDLE_ATTRACTION, -m MIDDLE_ATTRACTION